ifis-tu-bs/pyKE/README.md

 To compute a knowledge graph embedding, first import datasets and set configure parameters for training, then train models and export results.
 For instance, we write an example_train_transe.py to train TransE:

-	from openke import Dataset
+	from pyke.dataset import Dataset
-    from openke.models import TransE
+    from pyke.models import TransE

     # Read the dataset
     ds = Dataset("./benchmarks/fb15k.nt")